ayushi-006/TDS_proj2/README.md

 # Automated Data Analysis Report

 ## Overview

-This repository contains a Python script for performing automated data analysis on CSV files.
-The script processes the provided CSV files, generates statistical summaries, identifies missing values, visualizes data distributions, and creates a narrative report on the insights derived from the dataset.
+This repository provides a robust **Automated Data Analysis Tool** that enables users to perform comprehensive exploratory data analysis (EDA) on any dataset with minimal effort.
+The tool computes summary statistics, identifies missing values, detects outliers, and generates insightful visualizations to better understand the data.

 The script uses FastAPI for API integration, OpenAI's API for generating data insights, and various data analysis libraries such as Pandas, Seaborn, and Matplotlib for visualizations.